Climate Assembly September 2024

 10.35am-10.40am: The Climate Emergency: Five Years On, or Five Years of Climate Emergency?
 By Stephen Norrie (SCA/Net Zero)

-10.40am -10.55am: Royal Shakespeare Company, Perspectives on Responding to the Climate Emergency, by Tomas Wright, Technical Director and Jacqui O'Hanlon, Director of Creative Learning and Engagement
+10.40am -10.55am: Royal Shakespeare Company, Perspectives on Responding to the Climate Emergency, by David Tanqueray, Production Manager, and Elizabeth Freestone, Associate Director.

 10.55am-11am: Break